ktrk115/page2layers/README.md

-# page2layers
+# Page2layers
-A tool for decomposing a web page into element-wise image layers.
+Page2layers is a tool that decomposes a web page into element-by-element image layers.
+The layer is created by taking a screenshot with all but one element transparent.

 https://user-images.githubusercontent.com/13844767/195525041-28abb870-06e3-48e2-b4fa-dcae1d16c81b.mp4